Vito0912/abs_flutter/README.md

 🚀 **Pagination** - Load more items when you reach the end of lists to save data.\
 📈 **Does Not Rely on a Socket** - Use the app even with an occasionally interrupted connection.\
 📅 **Up-to-date Sync** - The app stays synchronized with the server when connected to the internet.\
 🔁 **Queue Support** - Add multiple items to the queue and play them in order.
-Even works offline.
+Even works offline.\
+🔊 **Advanced Player Controls** - Skip chapters, set a sleep timer, adjust playback speed, and more.\
+📴 **Offline Support** - Listen to your audiobooks even when you're offline.
+Sync offline up to one year

 ### Additional to First-party App